Originally Posted: 21.10.2025

 The ISO landscape is evolving.
-Revisions to ISO 14001:2015, (Environmental Management), ISO 9001:2015 (Quality) and ISO 45001:2018 (Occupational Health & Safety) are currently moving through the ISO processes and will bring new requirements that affect management systems, supplier relationships, and reporting.
+Revisions to ISO 14001 (Environmental Management) have been published, as of 15 April 2026, whilst ISO 9001:2015 (Quality) and ISO 45001:2018 (Occupational Health & Safety) are currently moving through the ISO processes – all bringing new requirements that affect management systems, supplier relationships, and reporting.

 Key dates